Vicki Kirby

 Vicki Kirby (born 1950) is an Australian anthropologist and Professor Emeritus of Sociology and Anthropology at the University of New South Wales in Sydney.

 Life

-Kirby received her BA (Hon) from Sydney University and her PhD from the University of California at Santa Cruz.
-In addition to numerous visiting professorships and research visits she has taught and researched in many countries, including an appointment as Erasmus Mundus professor at the University of Utrecht.
+Kirby received her BA (Hon) from the University of Sydney and her PhD from the University of California, Santa Cruz.
+In addition to numerous visiting professorships and research visits she has taught and researched in many countries, including an appointment as Erasmus Mundus professor at Utrecht University.

 She is a founding member of the Digital Semiotics Encyclopedia Advisory Board.
 She is also a member of the International Editorial Advisory Board of the Borderlands Journal.

 Work

 Kirby's research explores the opposites: nature / culture, body / mind, body / technology, humanities / natural sciences and their deconstruction.
 Kirby pursues these oppositions in terms of social and political conflicts and their effects.
 She sees the separation of mind and body as the basis for a number of political problems, such as climate change and gender-specific oppression.
 Kirby's research is significantly influenced by the work of Jacques Derrida.

 Her work is archived by Brown University as it was considered critical to feminist theory.